event-storm/react-event-storm/README.md

 ## Usefull tips

 The provided hooks will work for any store instance.
-Some boilerplate for wrapping it with a store instance to avoid importing store everywhere:
+Some boilerplate for wrapping it with a store instance to avoid importing the store everywhere:
 ```js
 import { useStore as useBaseStore, usePublish as useBasePublish } from 'react-event-storm';
 import { createStore } from 'event-storm';